Discovery Kids (Latin America): Website

 Discovery Kids has a website that launched in the early-to-mid 2000s, with the app launching in the early-to-mid 2010s.
 A Brazilian version was also made, with all of its content being translated into Portuguese.

 One common feature of the site are its online games, which originally required the Flash Player plugin.

 The site offers games and formerly interactive books, and activities.
 At launch, the website was titled Tu Discovery Kids, with the app being simply titled Discovery Kids at launch.

 In March 2005, the website received a major update.
 New games based on the channel's mascot were made, such as Saltando con Doki.

 In 2008, the website received another major update.
 A video player was added to its home page, alongside a Flash-based interface and the addition of minigames.
 Accounts were also implemented.

 In 2011, the website received yet another major update, now featuring a 3D logo casting shadows in the banner.
 During this era, the app launched.

 Between February 2012 and 2018, a webpage appeared on the website, title Kids en Control.
 Kids en Control allows children to vote for shows, similar to Cartoon Network's 'Votatoon' which was exclusive to Latin America.
 The show that have the most votes would air via marathons on Saturdays.

 In April 2013, the website received a minor update.
 The background has been changed to the one from the new look at the time.
 The background has three variants depending on the hour set in the user's computer: day, noon, and night.

 In July 2015, the website and app got rebranded as Discovery Kids Play, featuring the addition of protected content that could only be accessed via an account, as well as HTML5-based games.
 Web browsers with Flash Player support are still able to play the old site's Flash games.
 The tudiscoverykids.com domain remained in use until late 2016, when it was changed to discoverykidsplay.com, originally used as a redirect following the launch of Discovery Kids Play.

 In December 2019, the website and app was renamed to Discovery Kids Plus, with a new design.
 The new website is also geo-blocked, being exclusive to Latin America.
 All of the Flash games from the old sites were also removed due to Adobe Flash Player's end-of-life.
 The Brazilian website was also updated to redirect to the Spanish website once accessed outside of Brazil.

-In November 2022, tudiscoverykids.com and Discovery Kids Play now downloads a file with no format that once open in Notepad, read "all is well".
-On December 12, 2022, the site rebranded to simply Discovery Kids and removed all of its videos and episodes.
+Following the merger between WarnerMedia and Discovery Inc., on December 12, 2022, the site rebranded to simply Discovery Kids and removed all of its videos and episodes.